 The main symptoms to look out for are…

 If you develop symptoms, please arrange to be tested.
 This can be done by appointment at local testing centres or through home testing kits.
 Please visit https://www.nhs.uk/conditions/coronavirus-covid-19/testing-and-tracing/get-a-test-to-check-if-you-have-coronavirus/ for more information and to book a test.

 Local drive through testing sites are located in Ashford, at Manston Airport and in Rochester.
 Other mobile testing sites may also be available to book tests at.

 If you select a home test kit, you will need to return the swab using Royal Mail and their network of Priority Post Boxes.
 These are located all around Boughton-under-Blean, Faversham and the surrounding villages.
-The timings of their last collections vary considerable so please visit https://www.royalmail.com/services-near-you#/ for more detailed information.
+The timings of their last collections vary considerably so please visit https://www.royalmail.com/services-near-you#/ for more detailed information.